Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 {% endcodeblock %}

-You might say at this point, "Why can't I just use symbols instead of strings, because they're immutable equivalents?".
+You might say at this point, "Why can't I just use symbols instead of strings if they're immutable equivalents?".
 The short answer is you may not be able to, depending on your use case.
-The reason is that symbols don't have the immutable equivalents of string's many methods, so it's not really convenient to use symbols as an immutable drop-in replacement.
+One reason is that symbols don't have immutable equivalents of string's many methods, so it's inconvenient to use symbols as an immutable replacement.
 Just compare the number of methods in [Symbol](http://www.ruby-doc.org/core-2.1.2/Symbol.html) and [String](http://www.ruby-doc.org/core-2.1.2/String.html) to see the difference.